Course - Design 8 - Strategy - TPD4166

 Knowledge:

-The candidate will learn how to envision global social, economic and technology trends, as well as develop future value propositions for an organisation, its related business eco-system and society through a systematic product planning and goal finding process.
+- how to develop future value propositions for an organisation, its related business eco-system and society through a systematic product planning and goal finding process.

 Skills:

-The candidate will learn to use fundamental design strategy tools, as well as know how to analyze and develop design strategies and how to exploit and apply design as a strategic tool in organizations.
-Moreover, he or she should be able to persuasively communicate and assimilate future value propositions and strategies in organizations.
+- use fundamental design strategy tools, as well as know how to analyze and develop design strategies and how to exploit and apply design as a strategic tool in organizations.

 General qualifications:

-The course should render the candidate to be more conscious of his/her role as designer in strategy processes within organisations.
-Furthermore, he or she should be capable of managing strategic design processes and cultivate visual thinking, visualization and communication skills among actors involved in product planning.
+- capable of managing strategic design processes and cultivate visual thinking, visualization and communication skills among actors involved in product planning.

 Learning methods and activities

-This project-based studio comprises of lecture series on Product Planning and Management, tutoring sessions and project work.
+This project-based course comprises of lecture series on Product Planning and Management, tutoring sessions and project work.
 The purpose of the lectures is to build a foundation and share methods and processes, which can be applied in the project work.
 Complementary to the lectures, student groups will engage in weekly tutoring sessions.
 The tutoring sessions aims to guide the students in their project work.

 Further on evaluation